GreenLemonProtocol/ink/README.md

 ## Overview

 The Green Lemon protocol is an anonymous NFT platform based on zero-knowledge proof and dual-key stealth address protocol: users deposit coins to relayer contract and then anonymously send mint, transfer, and other ERC721 functions to that contract via relayer service.

-Anyone can deploy their own anonymous NFT and share the same relayer service contract.
+Anyone can deploy their own anonymous NFT contract and share the same relayer service.

 ### Protocol Description

 The protocol contains the following functions:

 * Deposit: The user deposit a coin to the NFT anonymous contract and get a note, which is used to pay the relayer fees for anonymous transactions.
+* Withdrawal: The user takes back the coin previously deposited, and nullifies the corresponding note.
 * Register: The user registers the `scan public key` and `spend public key` to the relayer contract so that other users can query it on-chain.
-* Execute: The user calls the NFT contract's function through the relayer contract.
+* Execute: The user calls the NFT contract's function through the relayer service and pays the coin to the relayer.

 ### Protocol Algorithm